64Dundy/Wireshark-Lab/README.md

 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.
+-Drag and drop screenshots here or use imgur and reference them using imgsrc -Every screenshot wiil have some text explaining what the screenshot is about

-Example below.

-*Ref 1: Network Diagram*